nathan-whitehead/New-Mexico-Redistricting-Plan/README.md

 The code and many other resources are taken from Dr. Austin Buchanan's page which can be found [here](https://github.com/AustinLBuchanan/Districting-Examples).

-The Oklahoma county graph is taken from [Daryl DeFord's website](http://people.csail.mit.edu/ddeford/dual_graphs), and the Oklahoma shapefiles are taken from [Eugene Lykhovyd's website](https://lykhovyd.com/files/public/districting).
+The New Mexico county graph is taken from [Daryl DeFord's website](http://people.csail.mit.edu/ddeford/dual_graphs), and the Oklahoma shapefiles are taken from [Eugene Lykhovyd's website](https://lykhovyd.com/files/public/districting).
 Both sites contain all 50 U.S. states.